NHSDigital/NHSDigital-FHIR-BookingAndReferrals/guides/Live-ImplementationGuide-BaRS/Home/Helpandsupport/Howtousethisimplementationguide.guide.md

 <a name="top"></a>
-## How to use this implementation guide
+## How to use this Implementation Guide

 This section provides a generated <a href="#P1">site map</a> of this implementation guide.